 Other defense mechanisms:

-Distortion: When it comes to how we perceive the world around us, there is often a fine line between reality and distortion.
-Distortion refers to the way in which our individual personal biases and desires can affect our interpretation of events.
+When it comes to how we perceive the world around us, there is often a fine line between reality and distortion.
+Distortion refers to how our individual personal biases and desires can affect our interpretation of events.

 For example, many people believe that they have been in a relationship with someone who was unfaithful when, in fact, that person may have just been scared of commitment.
 Distorting reality in this way is problematic because it often prevents us from seeing things as they truly are.

-While it can be tempting to make ourselves feel better by twisting reality into something more favorable, doing so ultimately does little more than temporarily relieving our suffering or guilt.
+While it can be tempting to make ourselves feel better by twisting reality into something more favorable, doing so ultimately does little more than temporarily relieve our suffering or guilt.

-At the end of the day, it is imperative that we make an earnest effort to understand and accept the truth as it really is – warts and all.
-Only then will we be able to move forward productively and with clarity of mind?
+At the end of the day, it is imperative that we make an earnest effort to understand and accept the truth as it is – warts and all.
+Only then will we be able to move forward productively and with clarity of mind.

 However, far from being a harmless coping mechanism, denial can have serious consequences for both our mental and physical health.
 For example, if you repeatedly ignore negative symptoms or advice from your doctor about your poor health habits, you can end up facing more serious and irreversible illnesses down the road.

 At its heart, denial is driven by fear – fear of change and fear of acknowledging painful realities.
-And while some amount of denial may be understandable in certain situations, it’s important that we learn to recognize when our refusal to face something head-on is doing us more harm than good.
+While some amount of denial may be understandable in certain situations, we must learn to recognize when our refusal to face something head-on is doing us more harm than good.

-Research has shown that we are biologically wired to cooperate with one another, with the human brain having evolved over time to promote group cohesion and cooperation over competition.
+Research has shown that we are biologically wired to cooperate, with the human brain having evolved to promote group cohesion and cooperation over competition.
 However, because we now live in a society with relatively high levels of individualism and independence, we experience competition and conflict on a daily basis.

-While passive aggression can sometimes be helpful in alleviating psychological tension or improving relationships within groups, it should be used judiciously and with caution due to its potential negative effects on both our mental health and the health of our social networks.
+While passive aggression can sometimes help alleviate psychological tension or improve relationships within groups, it should be used judiciously and with caution due to its potential negative effects on both our mental health and the health of our social networks.

 However, this process can also go too far, leading us not only to forget certain things but also to actively avoid thinking about certain topics altogether.
 This kind of repression can often have harmful consequences for our psychological well-being over time, as unresolved issues continue to feed into unhealthy behaviors or thought patterns.

-Ultimately, it is important for us to work towards becoming more aware of our own repressed feelings and thoughts, in order to better understand ourselves and come to terms with the past.
+Ultimately, we need to work towards becoming more aware of our repressed feelings and thoughts, to better understand ourselves and come to terms with the past.
 Only by facing our fears and anxieties head-on can we begin the process of healing from old wounds and moving forward toward greater emotional health and well-being.

-Dissociation: Dissociation is a process by which individuals substantially and temporarily change their personalities in order to avoid experiencing certain intense emotions.
-This can take the form of consciously trying to “keep it together” in emotionally-challenging situations, such as funerals or other sad events.
+Dissociation: Dissociation is a process by which individuals substantially and temporarily change their personalities to avoid experiencing certain intense emotions.
+This can take the form of consciously trying to “keep it together” in emotionally challenging situations, such as funerals or other sad events.